 The study collected essential demographic information from the respondents, including gender, age, work experience, and level of education, to describe their insights across demographic characteristics regarding the impact of e-learning platforms on students' competency development in private secondary schools in Morogoro Municipality, Tanzania.
-Table 1 summarises the findings related to demographic information of the respondents presented in frequencies and percentages.
+Table 2 summarises the findings related to demographic information of the respondents presented in frequencies and percentages.

-Table 2: Gender of teachers
+Table 2.
+Gender of teachers